top of page

-ACAP researchers including Professors Dan Macdonald (ANU) and Dr Heping Shen (ANU) are being recognised for their significant contributions at the 53rd IEEE Photovoltaic Specialists Conference (PVSC 53), being held in Montreal, Canada.
+ACAP researchers including Professors Dan Macdonald (ANU), Dr Heping Shen (ANU) and Zhiwen Zheng (UNSW) are being recognised for their leadership and significant contributions at the 53rd IEEE Photovoltaic Specialists Conference (PVSC 53), being held in Montreal, Canada.

 Organised by the IEEE Photonics Society and the IEEE Electron Devices Society, PVSC is the longest-running technical conference dedicated to photovoltaics, having been established in 1961.
 This is the first year that the conference has been held outside of the US.
 The conference is known for its rigorous peer-review process, ensuring high-quality presentations and proceedings.
 It also offers tutorials and plenary sessions led by leading experts in the field, providing attendees with opportunities to deepen their knowledge and engage with cutting-edge research.